Alexéi Domínguez

-Alexei Domínguez Figueroa (born 3 January 2005) is a Mexican professional footballer who plays as a winger for Liga MX club Pachuca and the Mexico national under-20 team.
+Alexei Domínguez Figueroa (born 3 January 2005) is a Mexican professional footballer who plays as a winger for Liga MX club Pachuca.

 Club career

 Pachuca

 Domínguez began his career at the academy of Pachuca, progressing through all categories, until making his professional debut on 23 September 2023 in a scoreless draw against Guadalajara.

 International career

 In 2025, Domínguez was called up by coach Eduardo Arce to represent Mexico at the FIFA U-20 World Cup held in Chile, scoring the team's first goal of the tournament in a 2–2 draw with Brazil.